-Fresh and freeze dried berries turn this cake into a blueberry wonder.
-It’s a soft tender cake that tastes of wild blueberries, filled with a blueberry compote and wrapped in a sweet, blueberry buttercream.
+A soft tender layer cake that tastes of wild blueberries, filled with a blueberry compote and wrapped in a sweet, blueberry buttercream.
+Fresh blueberries and freeze dried berries team up to turn this blueberry layer cake into a purple wonder.

 No artificial coloring or dye here, these colors and flavor are all natural.
 A soft tender layer cake that tastes of wild blueberries, filled with a blueberry compote and wrapped in a sweet, blueberry buttercream.
 Fresh blueberries and freeze dried berries team up to turn this blueberry layer cake into a purple wonder.

 Ugh, but the filling was already made and the buttercream was perfect.
-And I took a bite of the cake and I thought, god-damn, this is a good cake and it actually tastes like real blueberries!
-I didn’t want to change anything about the ingredients… and altogether I thought it all looked so beautiful as it was and didn’t want to add any artificial food coloring.
+And I took a bite of the cake and I thought, , this it actually tastes like real blueberries!
+I didn’t want to change anything about the ingredients… and altogether I thought it all looked so beautiful as it was without any artificial food coloring.

 A long time ago I told you about a blueberry ice cream which spurred a fascination with blueberries fully incorporated into baked goods.
 This cake was born of that latent obsession.

-The thing about most blueberry cake recipes is that they aren’t blueberry cakes; they are lemon cakes with blueberries added to them.
-Which is fine, if you want fruit bits in your cake but I wanted a cake that would itself taste like blueberries, without bits of fruit!
-And I didn’t want lemon to overtake any part of my beloved berry flavor.
+The thing about most blueberry cake recipes is that they aren’t blueberry cakes… they are lemon cakes with blueberries added to them.
+Which is fine, if you want fruit bits in your cake, but I wanted the cake itself to taste like blueberries!
+And I didn’t want lemon to overtake it, because it is often quite often more obvious when mixed with a berry.

 This is a really basic buttercream, the only thing we do is add some ‘blueberry powder’ to it (basically freeze dried blueberries processed and sifted to remove seeds).
 I’ve found that as the powder sits in the buttercream base it gets more and more potent in color and taste.
 So we’ll only add a little and we’ll do it ahead of time.
 It’s going to be great!